 Although we are incorporated in the State of Delaware, substantially all of our assets are located in the PRC.
 As a result, it may be difficult for investors to enforce outside the United States in any actions brought against us in the United States, including actions predicated upon the civil liability provisions of the federal securities laws of the United States or of the securities laws of any State of the United States.
 In addition, certain of our directors and officers (principally in the PRC) and all or a substantial portion of their assets may be located outside the United States.
-As a result, it may not be possible for investors to effect service of process within the United States upon those directors and officers, or to enforce against them or us judgments obtained in United States courts, including judgments predicated upon the civil liability provisions of the federal securities laws of the United States or of the securities laws of any State of the United States.
+As a result, it may not be possible for investors to effect service of process within the United States courts, including judgments predicated upon the civil liability provisions of the federal securities laws of the securities laws of any State of the Inited States.
 We have been advised by our PRC counsel that, in their opinion, there is doubt as to the enforceability in the PRC, in original actions or in actions for enforcement of judgments of United States courts, of civil liabilities predicated solely upon the federal securities laws of the United States or the securities laws of any State of the United States.